Shao Xinyu: Career

 He joined the mechanics faculty of Huazhong University of Science and Technology in December 1998 and was promoted to dean in October 2002.
 In July 2013, he became executive vice-president, a position at department level (正厅级).
 In December 2017 he was promoted to Chinese Communist Party Committee Secretary of the university, a position at vice-ministerial level.

 In September 2021, he was appointed vice minister of Science and Technology by the State Council.
 He was removed from the position in September 2022, and was appointed as a vice governor of Hubei.
 In September 2023, he was appointed as a member of the Standing Committee of the Hubei Provincial Committee of the CCP.

+In April 2025, Shao was appointed as a deputy director of the Office of the Central Integrated Military and Civilian Development Commission.